 The purpose of the THICKET OF DIVERSITY project is to identify and locate all living species in the Big Thicket Region and to aid resource managers to protect its biodiversity “for future generations”.
 This basic research establishes base-line and historical data that will be used to determine the health and future of the Thicket’s very diverse ecosystems.
 Inventory data is recorded according to strict National Park Service standards and is housed in their national database.

 Support our researchers

-Our THICKET OF DIVERSITY Director, Mona Halvorsen works with participants which include top researchers from Rice, West Virginia, Texas A & M, Lamar, Stephen F. Austin, and Sam Houston, as well as universities from Arkansas, Illinois, Oklahoma, Nebraska, and the Russian Academy of Sciences in Russia.
+Our THICKET OF DIVERSITY Director, Terrie Looney, Ph.D., works with participants that include top researchers from Rice, West Virginia, Texas A & M, Lamar, Stephen F. Austin, and Sam Houston, as well as universities from Arkansas, Illinois, Oklahoma, Nebraska, and the Russian Academy of Sciences in Russia.
 Other partners include: Texas Parks and Wildlife, The Nature Conservancy, Chicago Botanical Gardens, Houston Advanced Research Center, Mercer Arboretum, Houston Zoo, Gulf Coast Bird Observatory, and Gulf States Mycological Society.

 Support our accomplishments

 Since establishment in 2006 119,555 specimens have been collected with 14 New to Science, 378 New to the Preserve, 133 New to the State, and 1 New to the United States.